 Increased risk of developing cataracts

-At birth, the intraocular lens is clear and inevitably will slowly become more opaque or cloudy over time due to natural processes of aging.
-With a cataract, the lens is no longer clear and the light is not bent as cleanly, instead scattering in many directions.
-Without the clear focus on the retina, this translates to blurry and cloudy vision that could require cataract removal.
+At birth, the intraocular lens is clear and inevitably will slowly become more opaque or cloudy over time due to the natural processes of aging.
+With a cataract, the lens is no longer clear, and the light is not bent as cleanly; instead, it scatters in many directions.
+Without a clear focus on the retina, this translates to blurry and cloudy vision that could require cataract removal.

 Our metabolic health and blood sugar levels can affect the intraocular lens.
 One condition that has been correlated with cataract is metabolic syndrome.
 Metabolic syndrome is a combination of multiple components that indicate poor metabolic health, including high blood sugar, high blood pressure, abnormal cholesterol levels, and obesity.

-In a study involving individuals with metabolic syndrome, the prevalence of cataract increased with an increasing number of components of metabolic syndrome.
-Additionally, individual components of metabolic syndrome (diabetes and high blood pressure) were individually associated with cataract, even after adjustment for age, sex, smoking status, education.
-(A caveat here is that this is correlation and not causation, however this is good evidence.)
+In a study involving individuals with metabolic syndrome, the prevalence of cataract increased with an increasing number of metabolic syndrome components.
+Additionally, individual components of metabolic syndrome (diabetes and high blood pressure) were individually associated with cataracts, even after adjusting for age, sex, smoking status, and education.
+(A caveat here is that this is correlation and not causation; however, this is good evidence.)

 This study also found: